No3371/TLD-NotSoSilly/README.md

 You can also press the Retrieve Key (default: Backspace) to teleport items back to you.
 (Only possible in the 10 seconds)

 ## Notes
 - It's a good idea to **immediately** press Retrieve when you see your gear falls into walls and grounds.
-The automatic retrieving won't work when the gear falls and stayed on something behind the walls/grounds.
+The automatic retrieving won't work when the gear falls and stays on something inside the walls/grounds.
 You could lose the gear for good.

-- It's a good idea to **immediately** press Retrieve when you when the gear rolls to somewhere out of reach.
+- It's a good idea to **immediately** press Retrieve when you when the gear rolls to somewhere out of reach, like somewhere blocked by unbreakble objects.
 You could lose the gear for good.

 - Some items just won't work because how it's structured, like bedrolls, they have 2 modes: dropped/placed.
 These kinds of gears are hard to handle, so they are skipped.

 - The mod temporarily enables collision between gears for about 10 seconds after you placed a gear.
-So gears you placed will actually piles up.
+So gears you placed will actually collide and pile up.

 # Installation
 - Drop into `../Mods/`